40 Under 40, UCR Launches Search for Innovative, Early-Career Alumni

 Exceptional Education, Renowned Alumni

 Below please see criteria for each category of notable alumni.

-Our 126,000 alumni have each gone on to make their mark in a variety of fields.
+Our more than 130,000 alumni have each gone on to make their mark in a variety of fields.
 Update us with your noteworthy accomplishments.

 The following list* is a sampling of notable alumni with unique accomplishments.
 These alumni have used their UCR education to make a distinct mark in the world, strengthening the Highlander name and our community’s sense of pride.